 The implementation of programs under the Critical Care Strategy and all subsequent programs supported by CCSO have at their core a focus on monitoring capacity and knowing where it exists and how to leverage this capacity across the system.

 The increasing demand for critical care beds and resources to care for the volumes related to COVID-19 will be significant.
 A response to this is requiring local, regional and province-wide inputs, to leverage all capacity across all sites, ensuring core services can be maintained and that patients continue to have access to care.

 Since 2009, CCSO has supported a provincial ventilator stockpile with over 200 additional ventilators available to hospitals across the province during times of capacity pressures.
 Additional resources have been made available to increase the number of ventilators in the provincial stockpile that can be used to meet demand in critical care capacity.
 These ventilators could potentially be used to care for critical care patients in non-traditional expanded physical space.

 The Provincial Ventilator Stockpile Guidance document can be found here as well as the addendum document for the pandemic process here.
 The documentation for completion – after following the release request process identified in the addendum document – can be accessed here.

 The ability to capture information on the COVID-19 status of patients admitted to Ontario critical care units through the Critical Care Information system (CCIS) will facilitate monitoring trends over time of COVID-19 in this patient population.
 CCSO also monitors ICU capacity pressures and resource utilization crucial to understanding critical care activity in regions and specific hospital sites.

-CCSO has developed a COVID-19 Adult and Paediatric Critical Care dashboard that is disseminated daily to our critical care stakeholders.
-The dashboard will provide hospitals, regions and provincial leadership with information pertinent to COVID-19 activity in critical care, and inform responsive system planning with our key stakeholders to address any emerging pressures in critical care capacity.
+CCSO has developed Provincial and Regional daily COVID-19 Adult, Paediatric, and Neonatal Critical Care dashboard.
+The dashboard, disseminated daily to our critical care stakeholders, is formatted to provide data analyzed according to previous LHIN boundaries and aggregate information for the corresponding five Ontario Health Regions.
+It provides hospitals, regions, provincial leadership, Critical Care Clinical Leads and the Ontario Critical Care COVID-19 Command Centre with information pertinent to COVID-19 activity in critical care units and informs responsive system planning to identify and address any emerging pressures in critical care capacity.